Lamine Toure

-Lamine Cheriff Toure (born 24 December 2003) is an English footballer who plays as a defender for Lancaster City on loan from League One side Bolton Wanderers.
+Lamine Cheriff Toure (born 24 December 2003) is an English footballer of Scottish, Senegalese, Malian and Nigerian descent who last played as a defender for League One side Bolton Wanderers.

 Career

 Toure came through the Bolton Wanderers Reserves Academy after joining at U12 level.
-On 13 June 2022, Toure became one of the five Academy graduates that signed their first professional contracts with Bolton.
+On 13 June 2022, he was one of the five Academy graduates who signed their first professional contracts with Bolton.

 Toure made his Bolton debut on 10 August 2022 in a 5–1 victory against Salford City in the EFL Cup, coming on in the 88th minute as a substitute for Gethin Jones.
 On 25 November 2022, he moved on loan to Lancaster City until 3 January 2023.
+On 25 May 2023, he signed a new one-year deal with the option for an extra year.
+On 22 May 2024, the club confirmed that he would be leaving at the end of his contract on 30 June.